Najeeb120/BigMart-Sales/README.md

 # BigMart-Sales
 To build a predictive model and find out the sales of each and every  product at a particular store.
-This model will show the effectiveness of each and every product in the store.
+This model will show the effectiveness of each and every product in the store.qwq